Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-In fig.~\ref{fig:eg_vis}, we present two sample sequences of queries and corresponding top-$10$ retrievals.
-We observe that as the fusion function processes more images, the number of correct retrievals increase.
-Fusion of images is especially beneficial in challenging scenarios where multiple likely candidates exist in the gallery with minute differences between them (fig.~\ref{fig:eg_vis}, right).
-Note that, while new correct retrievals are obtained as images get fused, there is an improvement in the position (rank) of the existing retrievals too.
+In Fig.~\ref{fig:eg_vis}, we present two sample sequences of queries and corresponding top-$10$ retrievals.
+As the fusion function processes more images, the number of correct retrievals within top-$10$ ranks increases.
+Fusion is especially beneficial in challenging scenarios where multiple candidates with near-identical appearances exist in the gallery with minute differences between them (Fig.~\ref{fig:eg_vis} (right)).
+Note that, while more correct retrievals are obtained within top-$10$ ranks as images are fused, there is an improvement in the position (rank) of the existing retrievals too.
 This indicates that our approach is able to integrate new information while retaining the relevant aspects of the existing representation.